neerajtiwari360/understand_LLM/docker/README.md

 ---

+## Additional Resources

+To better understand the deployment process and how to maximize Phi-3’s capabilities, check out the following resources:

+- **Blog**: Learn the complete setup and the benefits of small LLMs in this detailed [Medium blog post](https://medium.com/@neeraztiwari/phi-3-deploying-compact-ai-models-for-real-world-applications-8e03cdcac5cd).
+- **YouTube Video**: Watch the step-by-step guide on [YouTube](https://example-youtube-link.com).

+---

 ## Responsible AI Practices

 Phi-3 is a highly capable model, but like all large language models, it has inherent limitations and risks: